 Directions

-Preheat oven to 375Ā°F.
+Preheat oven to 375°F.

 Combine cream, shallots and sage in a large saucepan.
-Bring to boil.
-Reduce heat; simmer until mixture is reduced to 1 1/2 cups, about eight minutes.
-Season with salt.
+Bring to a boil.
+Reduce the heat and simmer until the mixture has reduced to 1 1/2 cups, about 8 minutesāseason with salt.
 Remove from heat.
 Cool slightly.

 Cover gratin with foil.
-Bake covered 40 minutes.
+Bake covered for 40 minutes.
 Uncover; sprinkle breadcrumb topping over it and bake uncovered 15 minutes longer.